 Add backend.
 That's it!
 If you're using Now's free plan, you can use Fly to stay on that plan while using a custom hostname.
 If you're on a paid plan and want to attach Wormhole for added performance and security, check out our documentation.

 You can now setup rules to route to your Now backend however you'd like.
 Thread as many backends together into one secure, SEO-plump hostname.
-Add custom Middleware.
 Ride a jalopy or eat a fish-stick.
 The world is in your hands.
-Fly is free to sign up, as are your first 2,000,000 requests and 100GB of transfer every month.